setheshraghi/vera4cast-example/tutorial/tutorial.md

     temperature to estimate dissolved oxygen concentration at the surface?
 -   Include a lag in the predictors
+-   Add another source of uncertainty - what are the errors in the linear model?

 Until you start submitting ‘real’ forecasts you can (should) keep `example` in the model_id.
 These forecasts are processed and scored but